microsoft/napajs/docs/design/transport-js-builtins.md

 }
 ```

-- Life cycle of SharedArrayBuffer (SAB)
+#### Lifecycle of SharedArrayBuffer (SAB)
-> 1. When a SAB participates transportation among napa workers, its life cycle will be extended till the last reference this SAB.
-The reference of a SAB could be
+- When a SAB participates transportation among Napa workers, its life cycle will be extended till the last reference this SAB.
+The reference of a SAB could be:
->>> 1) a SAB object in its original isolate.
+  - SAB object in its original isolate.

->>> 2) a received SAB transported from another napa workers, including node zone of napa.
+  - Received SAB transported from another Napa workers, including node zone of Napa.

->>> 3) a TypedArray or DataView created from the original SAB or a received SAB.
+  - TypedArray or DataView created from the original SAB or a received SAB.

-> 2. The life cycle extension during transportation is achieved through the ExternalizedContents SharedPtrWrap of the SAB.
+- The life cycle extension during transportation is achieved through the ExternalizedContents SharedPtrWrap of the SAB.
->>> 1) When a SAB is transported for the first time, it will be externalized and its ExternalizedContents will be stored in its SerializedData.
+  - When a SAB is transported for the first time, it will be externalized and its ExternalizedContents will be stored in its SerializedData.
 At the same time, the SharedPtrWrap of the ExternalizedContents will be set to the '_externalized' property of the original SAB.

->>> 2) When a SAB is transported for the second time or later, it wil skip externalization and find its ExternalizedContents from its '_externalized' property, and store it to its SerializedData.
+  - When a SAB is transported for the second time or later, it wil skip externalization and find its ExternalizedContents from its '_externalized' property, and store it to its SerializedData.

->>> 3) When a napa worker try to restored a transported SAB, it will find the pre-stored ExternalizedContents, and create a SharedPtrWrap for it, then set it to the to-be-restored SAB.
+  - When a Napa worker tries to restore a transported SAB, it will find the pre-stored ExternalizedContents, and create a SharedPtrWrap for it, then set it to the to-be-restored SAB.

->>> 4) The life cycle of the SharedArrayBuffer is extended by the SharedPtrWrap of its ExternalizedContents.
+  - The life cycle of the SharedArrayBuffer is extended by the SharedPtrWrap of its ExternalizedContents.

 ## Constraints
 The above solution is based on the serialization / deserialization mechanism of V8.
 It may have the following constraints.
 - Not all [JavaScripts standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) are supported by Node (as a dependency of Napa in node mode) or V8 of a given version.
 We only provide transporting solution for those mature object types.
-- Up to present, Node does not explicitly support multiple V8 isolates.
-There might be inconsistency to transport objects between node zone and napa zones.
+- Presently, Node does not explicitly support multiple V8 isolates.
+There may be inconsistencies in transporting objects between Node zones and Napa zones.
 Extra effort might be required to make it consistent.